Your rights if your easyJet Gatwick flight this summer is cancelled

 I have been rebooked on a different day...

-If the passenger chooses to accept the change, then under European air passengers’ rights rules easyJet must also pay for any additional accommodation costs as well as meals taken while waiting to depart.
+If the traveller chooses to accept the change, then under European air passengers’ rights rules easyJet must also pay for any additional accommodation costs as well as meals taken while waiting to depart.

 What do travel industry leaders say?